kathesch/JuliaTutorial.jl/docs/src/ludecomposition.md

     return y
 end

-forward_elimination(L,b)
+L\b - forward_elimination(L,b)
 ```

-We can see these are in agreement.
+We can see these are in agreement with only machine precision erro.

 When making a numerical algorithm, we go from a mathematical expression to a piece of code.
 Ideally, that piece of code is initially made quite close to the mathematical expression to make it easy to tweak and debug.